gentoorax/Promethix.Framework.Ado/README.md

 ## Release Notes

+### v1.0.0

+Promoted from rc4.
+Official stable release.

 ### v1.0.0-rc4

 Allow for null transaction when "NonTransactional" execution option is used.
 Prevents exception when using Dapper Query methods.

 ### v1.0.0-rc3

 Expose context transaction for compatibility with some Dapper queries.
+All major features implemented.

 ### v1.0.0-rc2